Field hockey: General play

 For the purposes of the rules, all players on the team in possession of the ball are attackers, and those on the team without the ball are defenders, yet throughout the game being played you are always "defending" your goal and "attacking" the opposite goal.

 The match is officiated by two field umpires.
-Traditionally each umpire generally controls half of the field, divided roughly diagonally.
-These umpires are often assisted by a technical bench including a timekeeper and record keeper.
+Each umpire generally controls the half of the field and the shooting circle to their right, divided roughly diagonally, but they will often defer to the other's judgement when uncertainties arise.
+These umpires are often assisted by a technical bench including a timekeeper and record keeper at international and high level domestic games.

 Prior to the start of the game, a coin is tossed and the winning captain can choose a starting end or whether to start with the ball.
 Since 2017 the game consists of four periods of 15 minutes with a 2-minute break after every period, and a 15-minute intermission at half time before changing ends.
 At the start of each period, as well as after goals are scored, play is started with a pass from the centre of the field.
 All players must start in their defensive half (apart from the player making the pass), but the ball may be played in any direction along the floor.
 Each team starts with the ball in one half, and the team that conceded the goal has possession for the restart.
 Teams trade sides at halftime.

 Field players may only play the ball with the face of the stick.
 If the back side of the stick is used, it is a penalty and the other team will get the ball back.
 Tackling is permitted as long as the tackler does not make contact with the attacker or the other person's stick before playing the ball (contact after the tackle may also be penalised if the tackle was made from a position where contact was inevitable).
 Further, the player with the ball may not deliberately use his body to push a defender out of the way.